AmberJolieH/CollabHERative-React-Flask-Python-Web-App/README.md

 ##

 ## About
-The social web app for building community with women in software engineering and their allies.
+a social web app that builds community for women in software engineering and their allies.
 ## Wiki

 ## Screenshots